-Shoots & Roots Bitters is a team of three female scientists that promote biodiversity through research, teaching and the creation of science-based craft bitters that draw from ecology, cultural practices and flavors around the world.
+Shoots & Roots Bitters was founded by Rachel Meyer, Selena Ahmed, and Ashley DuVal - three female scientists that promote biodiversity through research, teaching, and the creation of science-based botanical blends that draw from ecology, cultural practices, and flavors around the world.

 RACHEL MEYER, PHD, PARTNER

 Rachel Meyer is a research director in conservation genomics at the University of California, developing citizen science initiatives to get outdoors and monitor biodiversity.
 When she's not obsessing about ancient food and medicines, she's leaning over the bar asking about every spirit, which is how she found recipe-contributor for “Botany at the Bar” --Christian Schaal-- bartending.

 Selena Ahmed is an Associate Professor of Sustainable Food Systems at Montana State University where she co-leads the Food and Health Lab examining the ecological, cultural, and health aspects of food systems.
 She focuses on how environmental and management factors impact botanical quality with implications for human and ecosystem health.
 Selena co-authored a book on the Tea Horse Road and enjoys infusing plants traded along this ancient trade route as well as from mountains in her backyard.